St. Gilbert's Church, Bourne: Parish and community

 St. Gilbert's forms part of the Sacred Heart & St. Gilbert’s, Bourne and Our Lady of Lincoln & St. Guthlac, Deeping St. James Parish, within the Diocese of Nottingham.
 The parish provides regular Sunday and weekday Masses, sacramental preparation, catechesis, and community activities.
 The building includes accessibility features such as wheelchair access, a loop system for the hearing impaired, and adapted facilities.

 Significance

-Although relatively modern, St. Gilbert's represents an important development in the post-war revival of Catholic parish life in Lincolnshire.
-It is the first permanent Catholic church in Bourne since the Reformation and continues to serve as the religious and social centre for local Catholics in the southern part of the diocese.
+It is the first permanent Catholic church in Bourne since the Reformation.
+It remains in service as a combined religious centre and social hall for people in Bourne.